 Indian by Nature

-If you are in the mood for something spicy and really hungry then Indian by Nature´s buffet is highly recommended.
+If you are really hungry and in the mood for something spicy, then Indian by Nature´s buffet is highly recommended.
 They also have an extensive dinner menu.

 Ristorante Carmelita prepares lovely thin crusted pizzas with plenty of toppings over oak wood.
 They have an Italian menu with many delighted dinner options but the pizzas are to recommend.